 I started writing about Clara and Brahms in 1994, when I co-wrote a screenplay with Stewart O’Nan.
 But I’ve loved Clara Schumann since I first learned about her in high school; I’ve read everything about her I could over the past thirty years.
 Writing Good Things didn’t change what I believed so much as make visible, make tangible, the connections between men and women living today and the lives Clara and Brahms lived then.
 I knew the story was relevant; I just didn’t know how relevant until I began to collage contemporary fiction with historical fact.
 If you click on my home page, scroll down and then click on Author’s Statement, I go into this in detail.

 What did change–unexpectedly–was my view of Clara’s father, Friedrich Wieck.
 He is often portrayed as a tyrant (or worse), and while this is true in some ways, he was also a feminist–far more so than his daughter, despite what some revisionist historians suggest.
-He was absolutely right about what the demands and duties of marriage and motherhood would do to her career as a composer, and I saw, while researching the book, how deeply and sincerely he mourned the loss of what she might have offered the world through composition.
+I saw, while researching the book, how deeply and sincerely he mourned the loss of what she might have offered the world through composition.

 3. What made you decide to write the novel as collage, which is very difficult?
 Did you have models?